-Packet received from GDLP (ADLP) (see Note 2) ADCE (GDCE) states (see Notes 1 and 3) PACKET LEVEL READY r1 CH=0 with no TC present (see Note 4) or CH=0 in a CALL ACCEPT by ADLP packet A-DISCARD Unassigned packet header A-DISCARD Call setup, call clearing, DATA, interrupt, flow control, or reset See Table 5-16 NOTES: The XDCE state is not necessarily the same state as the DTEDCE interface.
-All packets from the peer XDLP have been checked for duplication before evaluati Table entries are defined as follows: A - action to be taken, S - the state to be emresult of this action.
-DISCARD indicates that the received packet is to be cleared; combination cannot occur.
-Where CH-0 and a valid TC is present in a CLEAR REQUEST by ADLP or GDLI it is handled as described in 5.2.5.1.2.3 and Table 5-16. tered, \overrightarrow{D} - the diagnostic code to be used in packets generated as a from the XDLP buffers, and INVALID indicates that the packet state
+ADCE (GDCE) states (see Notes 1 and 3) Packet received from GDLP (ADLP) see Note 2) PACKET LEVEL READY r1 CH=0 with no TC present (see Note 4) or CH=0 in a CALL ACCEPT by ADLP packet A=DISCARD Unassigned packet header A=DISCARD Call setup, call clearing, DATA, interrupt, flow control, or reset See Table 5-16 NOTES: 1.
+The XDCE state is not necessarily the same state as the DTE/DCE interface.

+- All packets from the peer XDLP have been checked for duplication before evaluation as represented by this table.
+Table entries are defined as follows: A action to be taken, S the state to be entered, D the diagnostic code to be used in packets generated as a result of this action, DISCARD indicates that the received packet is to be cleared from the XDLP buffers, and INVALID indicates that the packet/state - Where CH=0 and a valid TC is present in a CLEAR REQUEST by ADLP or GDLP packet or a CLEAR CONFIRMATION by ADLP or GDLP packet, it is handled as described in 5.2.5.1.2.3 and Table 5-16.